Joint Rent Group - 2025 Minutes

 JRG094 Review of Lock-ups – Beata had confirmed that she has inspected the Durban Avenue lock-ups (3 separate sites) that had been asked about and that they are being assessed and options costed.
 On-going quarterly updates will continue to be provided to full JRG.

 JRG098 – HRA implications of General Fund savings still being assessed.
-Stefan will feedback to Finance that looking just for the impacts of the savings on Housing services – could end up being combined with the review of central costs as the savings won’t come in until this financial year.
+Stefan will feedback to Finance that they are looking just for the impacts of the savings on Housing services – could end up being combined with the review of central costs as the savings won’t come in until this financial year.

 JRG100 EWI query – Alan confirmed that 421 properties completed by year end and spend does not include accruals.

 JRG102 Bathroom programme – From Alan’s update, in 2024/25, £503k was spent and 92 bathrooms done.
 The data provided shows that there are 490 bathrooms older than 20 years.
 In 2025/26, there are also 577 bathrooms due to be reinspected as they reach 20 years old.
 The group noted that a budget of £550k has been set for 2025/26 with a target number of 100 new bathrooms.
-Tenants continue to be concerned over these low bathroom numbers and whilst they find it difficult to accept that high levels of tenants refuse them, they also asked that if budget is only set to do 100, what happens if the 577 which are due to be inspected all need a new bathroom and the tenant wants one?
-Also, what happens in terms of revisiting the 490 already recorded as being older the 20 years.
-Jane to ask Alan and can be discussed further at next full JRG.
+Tenants continue to be concerned over these low bathroom numbers and whilst they find it difficult to accept that high levels of tenants refuse them, they also asked that if the budget is only set to do 100, what happens if the 577 which are due to be inspected all need a new bathroom and the tenant wants one?
+Also, what happens in terms of revisiting the 490 already recorded as being older than 20 years?
+Jane to ask Alan and this can be discussed further at next full JRG.

 Void Budget and Performance Monitoring – Template